ridetored/ai-search-tool-comparison/README.md

 This project contains a Python script that tests responses from various AI search tools (e.g., ChatGPT, Google Bard, Perplexity AI) by sending queries and saving their responses to a CSV file.
 This is particularly useful for comparing the output of different AI tools for SEO or research purposes.

+For a comprehensive guide on the top AI search engines available today, check out our article: [Top AI Search Engines of 2024](https://seo4one.com/ai-search-engines/top-ai-search-engines-of-2024-complete-guide).

 ## Features

 - Send predefined queries to multiple AI search tools.